 The large curved arch between the living room and kitchen helps maintain the character of the home while creating more of a flow between the two rooms.
 Being able to see into the kitchen from the front entry was a priority for our clients, and this wide opening will do just that.

-Since another arch leads to the back door on the left side of the kitchen, the two tall cabinets are limited to 12″ deep.
-Even though there weren’t any appliances that could go on this wall, it provides a lot of additional storage for pantry items and small appliances.
-Adding some floating shelves in this area brings in open storage and adds to the shine additional backsplash tile.
+Since another arch leads to the back door on the left side of the kitchen, the cabinets are not as deep as standard bases, so we weren’t able to have any appliances on this wall.
+Even though there weren’t any appliances that could go on this wall, the tall cabinets and glass nook provides a lot of additional storage for pantry items.
+Using quartz backsplash and glass cabinets in the middle makes for a beautiful built-in nook look and provides space for smaller appliances as well.

 The basement of this older home was somewhat finished off, but our clients were looking to open it up and make it a more usable space for their boys.
 For the basement, the plan is to update the bathroom to an actual functioning space, make the laundry room more finished, and create an open living room for hanging out.